tksh164/aumid-stopgap-tools/docs/usage-v0.2.0.md

 2. Customize the created shortcut file (e.g. `D:\temp\VSCode-Workspace1.lnk`) as you like.
 For instance, Icon, Comment, etc.

 3. Drag and drop the shortcut file (e.g. `D:\temp\VSCode-Workspace1.lnk`) on the taskbar.
 You can delete the shortcut files after the drag and drop those on the taskbar.

+### Example 3: Eclipse IDE with a different workspace

+The Eclipse IDE takes long time to launch most cases.
+In this case, specify `TimeoutInMilliseconds` to get an expected result.

+1. Create a shortcut file (.lnk) for each workspace using the **mklnkwaumid**.
+For example, execute the following command in ***Windows* PowerShell** such as Windows PowerShell 5.1 to create a shortcut file.

+    ```powershell
+    .\mklnkwaumid.exe 'C:\temp\Eclipse-Workspace1.lnk' YourOwn.AppUserModelID.Workspace1 'C:\bin\runwaumid.exe' '-tp:30000 YourOwn.AppUserModelID.Workspace1 \"Workspace1 - Eclipse IDE\" \"C:\Users\User1\eclipse\java-2025-12\eclipse\eclipse.exe\" \"-data \"\"C:\Users\User1\Workspace1\"\"\"'
+    ```

+    If you use **PowerShell** (*non-Windows* PowerShell such as PowerShell 7.x), execute the following command instead.
+There is difference on escape double quote.

+    ```powershell
+    .\mklnkwaumid.exe 'C:\temp\Eclipse-Workspace1.lnk' YourOwn.AppUserModelID.Workspace1 'C:\bin\runwaumid.exe' '-tp:30000 YourOwn.AppUserModelID.Workspace1 "Workspace1 - Eclipse IDE" "C:\Users\User1\eclipse\java-2025-12\eclipse\eclipse.exe" "-data ""C:\Users\User1\Workspace1"""'
+    ```

+    - The **mklnkwaumid** creates `C:\temp\Eclipse-Workspace1.lnk` file and sets `YourOwn.AppUserModelID.Workspace1` to the shortcut file as an AppUserModelID.
+You can specify your own AppUserModelID, but it's should be follow the [AppUserModelID form](#appusermodelid-form).
+Also, it should be unique for each group on the taskbar.
+    - The `C:\temp\Eclipse-Workspace1.lnk` will launches the **runwaumid** with parameters.
+    - The **runwaumid** executes `"C:\Users\User1\eclipse\java-2025-12\eclipse\eclipse.exe" -data "C:\Users\User1\Workspace1"` then find the window that has `Workspace1 - Eclipse IDE` partially in the window's title text with a timeout of `30000` milliseconds.
+After found the window, the **runwaumid** sets `YourOwn.AppUserModelID.Workspace1` to the window as an AppUserModelID.
+    - It is important that specify the same AppUserModelID both the shortcut (created by **mklnkwaumid**) and the window (executed via **runwaumid**) for grouping the pinned icon and windows.

+    You can create multiple shortcut files in the same way.

+2. Customize the created shortcut file (e.g. `C:\temp\Eclipse-Workspace1.lnk`) as you like.
+For instance, Icon, Comment, etc.

+3. Drag and drop the shortcut file (e.g. `C:\temp\Eclipse-Workspace1.lnk`) on the taskbar.
+You can delete the shortcut files after the drag and drop those on the taskbar.